Sammaye/MongoYii/readme.md

 This extension does fully support `CGridView` (thanks to @acardinale for the fix) and it should also be able to take the `CListView` as well.

-As a side note to the above, `CGridView` is best used when you predefine the schema you wish to to display within the definition of the `CGridView` widget like so:
+As a side note to the above, `CGridView` is best used when you predefine the schema you wish to display within the definition of the `CGridView` widget.
+So, to display an example for a user model:

 	$this->widget('zii.widgets.grid.CGridView', array(
 		'id'=>'user-grid',